← Back to Screener

 The Bull Case

-With a gross margin near 67.72%, the company sits in the top tier of its industry — these are the kinds of structural margins that protect earnings during downturns.
+With a gross margin near 68.29%, the company sits in the top tier of its industry — these are the kinds of structural margins that protect earnings during downturns.
+Wall Street consensus sits at Buy with an average price target implying roughly 228.48% upside from current levels — analyst sentiment is firmly constructive.

 The Bear Case

-Revenue growth has slowed to just 2.9%, which is below nominal GDP — the business is no longer outgrowing the broader economy.
+Revenue is contracting at -4.5% year-over-year — until that trend reverses, valuation is exposed to further downgrades.
 Net margins remain negative, meaning every euro of revenue is still producing losses — the path to profitability is the central question for shareholders.

 What to Watch Next